-To model the sample relatedness, u was included as a random term that followed a multivariate normal distribution, with prior distribution mvN(0, σ K) with expected mean vector 0 and covariance matrix σ K. σ was the variance component.
-K was the kinship matrix of the samples. mvN(0, σ K) was parameterized by the Cholesky factoring of K and n independent standard normal distributions.
+To model the sample relatedness, u was included as a random term that followed a multivariate normal distribution, with prior distribution mvN0, g2K with expected mean vector 0 and covariance matrix g2K. g2 was the variance component.
+K was the kinship matrix of the samples. mvN0, g2K was parameterized by the Cholesky factoring of K and n independent standard normal distributions.